Profitbase/Episode-Docs/articles/invision/docs/dataflows/howto/filenamesautom.md

----
-title: "How To Automate PowerShell Script with Data Flow"
+## How To Automate PowerShell Script with Data Flow
-metaKeys: "How To get All File Names From a File Storage"
-folderOnly: "false"
-pageIndex: 9
----

 ### Link to the video